 Before a company can sell its shares on an exchange, it first needs to go through the Initial Public Offering (IPO) process.
 One of the most critical steps in this process is the IPO roadshow, in which the company pitches itself to potential investors.

-A roadshow presentation can take place in-person, with meetings in cities across the country, or the company can offer a digital version instead.
-Either way, the goal is the same: To generate interest in the company that will encourage investors to buy in.
+A roadshow presentation can take place in-person, with meetings in cities across the country, or the company can offer an online event instead.
+Either way, the goal is the same: to generate interest in the company that will encourage investors to buy in.

 What Is a Roadshow?